Casino Royale (2006 film): Casting

-In May 2005, British actor Daniel Craig stated that MGM and producers Michael G. Wilson and Barbara Broccoli had assured him he would get the role of Bond, and Matthew Vaughn told reporters MGM offered him the opportunity to direct the new film, but Eon Productions at that point had not approached either of them.
-A year beforehand, Craig rejected the idea of starring, as he felt the series had descended into formula; only when he read the script did he become interested.
+In May 2005, British actor Daniel Craig stated that MGM, Wilson and Broccoli had assured him he would get the role.
+Matthew Vaughn told reporters MGM had offered him the opportunity to direct the new film, but at that point Eon Productions had not approached either Craig or Vaughn.
+A year earlier, Craig rejected the idea of starring, as he felt the series had descended into formula; only when he read the script did he become interested.
 Craig read all of Fleming's novels to prepare for the part, and cited Mossad and British Secret Service agents who served as advisers on the set of Munich as inspiring because, "Bond has just come out of the service and he's a killer. [...]
 You can see it in their eyes, you know immediately: oh, hello, he's a killer.
 There's a look.
 These guys walk into a room and very subtly they check the perimeters for an exit.
 That's the sort of thing I wanted."

 On 14 October 2005, Eon Productions, Sony Pictures Entertainment, and MGM announced at a press conference in London that Craig would be the sixth actor to portray James Bond.
-Taking time off from reshoots for The Invasion, a business-suit clad, rather long-haired Craig boarded a Royal Marines Rigid Raider from HMS Belfast before travelling to HMS President, where he was introduced to the world's press.
+Taking time off from reshoots for The Invasion, a business-suit clad, rather shag-haired Craig boarded a Royal Marines Rigid Raider from HMS Belfast before travelling to HMS President, where he was introduced to the world's press.
 Controversy followed the decision, with some critics and fans expressing doubt the producers had made the right choice.
 Throughout the entire production period, Internet campaigns such as "danielcraigisnotbond.com" expressed their dissatisfaction and threatened to boycott the film in protest.
 Craig, unlike previous actors, was not considered by the protesters to fit the tall, dark, handsome and charismatic image of Bond to which viewers had been accustomed.
 The Daily Mirror ran a front-page news story critical of Craig, with the headline, The Name's Bland – James Bland.
+Craig was also asked to dye his hair brown for the role but he refused calling it "out of the question"; he instead suggested to cut his hair short for more a "brutal appearance".

 The next important casting was that of the lead Bond girl, Vesper Lynd.
-Casting director Debbie McWilliams acknowledged Hollywood actresses Angelina Jolie and Charlize Theron were "strongly considered" for the role and Belgian actress Cécile de France had also auditioned, but her English accent "wasn't up to scratch."
+McWilliams acknowledged Hollywood actresses Angelina Jolie and Charlize Theron were "strongly considered" for the role.
+Belgian actress Cécile de France had also auditioned, but her English accent "wasn't up to scratch."
 French actress Audrey Tautou was also considered, but not chosen because of her role in The Da Vinci Code, which was another Columbia Pictures film released in May 2006.
-Olivia Wilde was a finalist for the part.
-On 16 February 2006, French actress Eva Green was announced to play the part.
+Rachel McAdams turned down a role in the film to focus on raising her own family.
+Olivia Wilde and French actress Eva Green were the two finalists for the part.
+On 16 February 2006, Green was announced to play the part.

+Actress Tsai Chin played a cameo role as Madame Wu.
+She previously portrayed Ling in You Only Live Twice.